Stratford on Avon Railway: Stratford-on-Avon railway

-While the OW&WR branch line was under construction, interested parties promoted the Stratford-on-Avon Railway.
+While the OW&WR branch line was under construction, interested parties promoted the Stratford-upon-Avon Railway.
 This was to run to Stratford from the GWR (Birmingham and Oxford) line at Hatton, to the west of Leamington.
 It was authorised as a mixed gauge railway by an act of Parliament, the Stratford-upon-Avon Railway Act 1857 (20 & 21 Vict. c. cxvi) of 10 August 1857, with authorised capital of £65,000.
 It opened on 10 October 1860, following a ceremonial opening the previous day.
 It was worked by the Great Western Railway from the outset.
 Intermediate stations were provided at Wilmcote, Bearley and Claverdon.
 The Stratford-on-Avon terminus was a timber-built train shed at Birmingham Road, north of the town.